 We compare our method with various knowledge distillation approaches: KD \cite{b18}, AT \cite{b19}, FSP \cite{b20}, SKD \cite{b21}, IFVD \cite{b22}, CoCo \cite{b23}.
-As reported in Table.~\ref{tab:my-table1}, our proposed GKD outperforms these various knowledge distillation methods with a large margin on liver segmentation tasks.
-All the models in Table.~\ref{tab:my-table1} are trained only on the CHAOS dataset.
+As reported in Tab.~\ref{tab:my-table1}, our proposed GKD outperforms these methods with a large margin on liver segmentation tasks.
+All the models in Tab.~\ref{tab:my-table1} are trained only on the CHAOS dataset.
 We directly test the models on the LITS dataset to demonstrate the priority of both high performance and generalizable ability.
-More specifically, to evaluate the generalizable ability of our GKD, we calculate the performance \textbf{GAP} between these two datasets.
-As for the teacher model, due to its complicated network architecture, there is a slight drop in performance when testing directly on the LITS dataset.
-However, the original shallow student model suffers from low-preciseness in the LITS testing phase.
-Although the previous distillation methods obtain the apparent performance improvement in the CHAOS testing phase.
+Specifically, to evaluate the generalizable ability of our GKD, we calculate the performance \textbf{GAP} between these two datasets.
+As for the teacher model, due to its complicated network architecture, there is a slight drop when testing directly on the LITS dataset.
+However, the original shallow student model suffers from a big performance drop when tested on the LITS dataset.
+Although the previous distillation methods obtain apparent performance improvement in the CHAOS testing phase.
 They still fail at generalization testing on the LITS dataset.
-In contrast, our GKD achieves competitive performance with teacher model on AUC evaluation indicator in LITS testing phase (\emph{i.e.} GKD 0.9912 $vs$ Teacher 0.9908).
-Remarkably, as for performance \textbf{GAP} between testing phase on CHAOS and LITS, our proposed GKD even reach better results than teacher model with several evaluation indicators (\emph{i.e.} SE: GKD 0.1200 $vs$ Teacher 0.1257; AUC: GKD 0.0072 $vs$ Teacher 0.0078; mIOU: GKD 0.0674 $vs$ Teacher 0.0678).
-The narrowed performance gap fully verifies the effectiveness of our proposed method for improving the generalization ability of the student network.
+In contrast, our proposed GKD allows the student network to achieve competitive performance with teacher model on AUC evaluation indicator in LITS testing phase (\emph{i.e.} GKD: Student 0.9912 $vs$ Teacher 0.9908).
+Remarkably, as for \textbf{GAP} between the testing phase on CHAOS and LITS, our GKD even reach better results than the teacher model with several evaluation indicators (\emph{e.g.} SE: GKD 0.1200 $vs$ Teacher 0.1257) The narrowed GAP fully verifies the effectiveness of our proposed method for improving the generalization ability of the student network.

-Additionally, from the perspective of qualitative evaluation, we show the visual comparison results predicted by various distillation methods and our proposed GKD in Fig.~\ref{fig:liver_results}.
-Obviously, the image structures and textures of the CHAOS dataset and the LITS dataset are quite different.
-While the other distillation methods fail to segment the liver foreground and distinguish background pixels correctly, our method consistently surpass the counterparts on cross-domain scenes.
+Additionally, from the perspective of qualitative evaluation, we show the visual comparison results predicted by various distillation methods and our GKD in Fig.~\ref{fig:liver_results}.
+Obviously, the image structures and textures of the CHAOS and the LITS datasets are quite different.
+While the other distillation methods fail to segment the liver foreground and distinguish background pixels correctly, our method consistently surpasses the counterparts on cross-domain scenes.